-Let’s say you’re out on a morning run, and you take a tumble down rocky terrain.
-Maybe you sprain your knee, or fracture your elbow—or maybe both!
-You head to the emergency room, thinking your health insurance will cover the whole visit.
+Let’s say Sarah’s out on a morning run, and she takes a tumble down rocky terrain.
+Maybe Sarah sprains her knee or fractures her elbow—or maybe both!
+She heads to the emergency room, thinking her health insurance will cover the whole visit.

-But you forgot about your deductible.
-If you have a high-deductible healthcare plan—a common type of plan designed to offer low monthly premiums in exchange for high out-of-pocket costs—you may be on the hook for thousands of dollars at one time.
-And if the service or procedure requires coinsurance, rather than a copay, you may be responsible for 20 percent or more of your hospital bill.
-If that bill shoots sky high, your coinsurance payment will, too.
+But she forgot about her deductible.
+If she has a high-deductible healthcare plan—a type of insurance plan designed to offer low monthly premiums in exchange for high out-of-pocket costs1—she may be on the hook for thousands of dollars at one time.
+And if the service or procedure requires coinsurance, rather than a copay, she may be responsible for a percentage of her hospital bill instead of a flat amount.
+If that bill shoots sky high, her coinsurance payment will, too.

-And what if you need surgery on that elbow?
+And what if she needs surgery on that elbow?
 The bills may really begin to rack up.
-Hospital costs per inpatient day averaged $2,338 in 2016, according to the Kaiser Family Foundation.
-If your surgery is significant and you stay in the hospital for a day or so, your wallet may be in trouble.
+Hospital costs per inpatient day averaged $2,517 in 2018, according to the Kaiser Family Foundation.2 If her surgery is significant and she stays in the hospital for a day or so, her wallet may be in trouble.

-Also, you may have been taken to an out-of-network hospital, so your care might be costlier than it would be in-network.
+Also, Sarah may have been taken to an out-of-network hospital, so her care might be costlier than it would be in-network.
 Many consumers don’t realize that even in-network hospitals can contract with out-of-network physicians.
-If your surgeon isn’t a part of your healthcare network, you could be responsible for a much greater percentage of his or her bill than you thought you were.
+If her surgeon isn’t a part of her healthcare network, she could be responsible for a much greater percentage of her bill than she thought she was.3

-Even your ambulance ride could cut into your bank account significantly.
-According to the Centers for Disease Control and Prevention (CDC), approximately 20.7 million emergency room patients arrived by ambulance in 2015.
-Ambulance rides can cost hundreds of dollars, depending on your insurance plan, especially if you need medical supplies like IV drugs during the trip.
+Even her ambulance ride could cut into her bank account significantly.
+According to the Centers for Disease Control and Prevention (CDC), approximately 20.2 million emergency room patients arrived by ambulance in 20174.
+Ambulance rides can cost hundreds of dollars, depending on the insurance plan and the medical supplies needed during the trip.5

 Supplemental Accident Insurance* From HealthMarkets Can Help

 HealthMarkets offers access to supplemental accident insurance plans that can help mitigate high healthcare costs associated with qualified accidents or injuries.
 These can help you cover the expenses you incur from accidents, whether you’ve simply taken a fall or sustained a critical, life-threatening injury.
-They pay you a lump sum cash benefit of up to $60,000**, depending on the plan.
-Some plans also pay a direct daily benefit.
+They pay you a lump sum cash benefit, depending on the plan and level of coverage you select.
+Some plans can also pay a direct daily benefit.6*